-Get to know what’s about to happen this month in Košice – Festival of sacred art will take place just in a few days and you’re more than welcome to join.
+Get to know what’s about to happen this month in Košice – Festival of sacred art will take place this November and you’re more than welcome to join.
 On such occasion, we went through one of our own sacred pilgrimages we’d done earlier at the end of summer.
 7 places we visited embody the spiritual aura of Košice and charm to be explored.
 And all of that accompanied by our local ceramist Andrea Čepiššáková.
-Take a look at these beautiful buildings stealing your breath away and stop by in Košice for the upcoming festival.
-There’s no correct denomination when it comes to faith.
+Take a look at these beautiful buildings stealing your breath away and stop by in Košice for the upcoming festival:

 We set off at Puškinova Street, in a close distance to Jakabov Palace or Railway station.
 Sitting right next to a frequent road and popular old-fashioned-like Mlynská street, one encounters a pink Jewish synagogue.
 It’s actually the last one out of 6 former ones that still serves its original function and gives space to ceremonies and various occasions organized by Košice Jewish community.
 Constructed in 1927, the synagogue was built according to the design by Géza Boskó and Lajos Oelschläger.
 The building was also a collecting place for further deportation of Jews – hence the evincing handwritings on the walls.
 Colourful window-panes and central metal chandelier of David’s star shape on a navy cupola background create the sacredness of the place.
 It is essential to visit Ľudovít Feld gallery when coming here – a famous painter from Košice who survived Auschwitz camp because of his talented sketches.
 When escaping the camp he managed to save a few other lives apart from his own.
 Thanks to this fact he’s been remembered by the city and its citizen for decades, even posthumously.
 His statue and paintings are included inside the synagogue’s adjacent gallery as well as of some other Jewish artists.
 The newly-installed memorial has been erected recently in nearby Drevný park under the name Feld’s park.